Teaching Kids to Think Critically

 Incorporate Games and Play

 Play is not just a source of fun for kids; it can also be a powerful tool to promote critical thinking.
-Integrating critical thinking skills into games and play can make the learning process enjoyable and engaging.
+Integrating critical thinking skills into strategy games and creative play can make the learning process enjoyable and engaging.

 Toddlers’ games online can be particularly beneficial in this respect, as they often require logical reasoning and problem-solving.
 Look for games that stimulate creativity, require strategy, and promote decision-making.